 Many Florida seniors choose Florida Blue Medicare Advantage Plans for their health insurance plan, and with good reason.
-With premiums as low as $0, Florida Blue Medicare Advantage Plans usually offer more benefits than Original Medicare.
+Florida Blue Medicare Advantage Plans usually offer more benefits than Original Medicare.
 Medicare Advantage plans typically bundle your health care coverage into one plan, provide flexibility, and cap your annual maximum out-of-pocket expenses.

 Pros and Cons of Florida Blue Medicare Advantage Plans